Mercateo/component-check/README.md

 Note: Ember will soon introduce angle brackets components, so you can write a component like this: `<static-component></static-component>`.
 I couldn't create a running example, because angle brackets components can only be used in canary builds of Ember.
 In these examples we use traditional curly braces components written as `{{static-component}}`.
 They will not just differ in syntax, but also in functionality.
 Angle brackets components will use one-way data-binding by default.

 Because Ember uses [Handlebars](http://handlebarsjs.com/) templates (or more precisely [HTMLBars](https://github.com/tildeio/htmlbars)) for views, we'll need to add a new loader to our `webpack.config.js`.
 (Note: This is exactly the job which ember-cli solves.
 You don't need to create your own build config.
 This is great!
-But if you want to re-use an existing build config as in our case, this can be troublesome.)
+But if you want to reuse an existing build config as in our case, this can be troublesome.)

 First install [ember-templates-loader](https://github.com/shama/ember-templates-loader):